OpenFodder/openfodder/COMPILING.md

 openfodder.exe --appveyor --unit-test-headless
 ```

-You can reproduce this by placing `openfodder.exe` (and its SDL3 DLLs) alongside
+You can reproduce this by placing `openfodder.exe` (and all its runtime DLLs) alongside
 the checked-out data and tests folders.